cristianbuja/Recordlink/README.md

 ### Important notice for version 2.x.x

+TS Config changes example:
+- See example in Configuration/PageTS

 ### Important notice for version 1.3.0
 This version is a bridge for upgrade from TYPO3 7.6 to 8 LTS